Green (R.E.M. album): Release and reception

 Green was released on November 7, 1988, in the United Kingdom, and the following day in the United States.
 R.E.M. chose the American release date to coincide with the 1988 presidential election, and used its increased profile during the period to criticize Republican candidate George H. W. Bush while praising Democratic candidate Michael Dukakis.
 With warm critical reaction and the conversion of many new fans, Green ultimately went double-platinum in the US, reaching number 12, and peaked at number 27 in the UK.
 "Orange Crush" became R.E.M.'s first American number one single on both the Mainstream and Modern Rock Tracks charts.
 It was the band's first gold album in the UK, making it the quartet's European breakthrough.
 "What I love about it is the immensely unlikely lyrics," remarked Neil Hannon, frontman of The Divine Comedy, "and, in the mandolin on 'You Are The Everything' and 'The Wrong Child', it's got a bit of what comes later but in a much purer way.
 It's so small and intense, it's amazing."
 Village Voice critic Robert Christgau praised the first half of the album, calling it "rousing, funny, serious, elegiac" while panning the second half for "dubious poetry and heavy tempos."

 Some advance promo cassettes of the album, dating from September 1988, contained alternate mixes of "World Leader Pretend" (with different intro), "Turn You Inside-Out" (with different ending), and the untitled eleventh track (different drum mix).
 All of these mixes are otherwise unreleased.

-The band would tour extensively in support of the album throughout 1989, before beginning work on 1991's Out of Time.
+The band toured extensively in support of the album throughout 1989, before beginning work on 1991's Out of Time.
 Green has gone on to sell four million copies worldwide.